tompaana/bot-message-routing/README.md

 * Use the **development branch** for the base of your changes
 * Remember to update documentation (comments in code)
 * Run the tests to ensure your changes do not break existing functionality
+    * Having an Azure Storage to test is highly recommended
     * Update/write new tests when needed
 * Pull requests should be first merged into the development branch